M1keCodingProjects/mySnakeIsQL/README.md

 ## How to run a Query
 - Run the `SQLInterpreter.py` file
-- Type your query, even using multiple lines, and make sure it ends with a semicolon(`;`):
+- Type your query, even using multiple lines, and make sure it ends with a semicolon:

   ```SQL
   select SId, Name